scsu-clarkm1-fall-2020-csc443/project-1-personal-website-MicahlDeRosa/plan/README.md

 *
 *
 ### Help Users Learn About a Zero Based Budget
-* helping users learned hwo to break down there pay checks
+* helping users learned how to break down there pay checks
 *
 *
 ### Promote My Professional Social Profiles